-His career has since taken him across the globe — working in Colombia, Morocco, Canada, Jordan, Israel, Hungary, South Africa, and Italy — and collaborating with acclaimed directors such as Guy Ritchie and Oliver Stone.
+His career has since taken him across the globe — working in Malta, Colombia, Morocco, Canada, Jordan, Israel, Hungary, South Africa, and Italy — and collaborating with acclaimed directors such as Guy Ritchie and Oliver Stone.

-At 25, Malcolm joined Catalyst Entertainment in Toronto, overseeing both the marketing and production departments at Mediterranean Film Studios, which went on to achieve its busiest year in 1999 under his leadership.
+In 1998, Malcolm joined Catalyst Entertainment in Toronto, overseeing both the marketing and production departments at Mediterranean Film Studios, which went on to achieve its busiest year in 1999 under his leadership.

 In the early 2000s, he was appointed to the Maltese Government’s Film Advisory Board, where he played a key role in advocating for and shaping Malta’s first-ever film financial incentives.